-If you select the Customize \Rightarrow Show UI \Rightarrow Show Floating Toolbars menu command, several additional toolbars appear.
+If you select the Customize \circlearrowleft Show UI \circlearrowleft Show Floating Toolbars menu command, several additional toolbars appear.
 These are floating toolbars.
 You also can make them appear by selecting them individually from the toolbar right-click pop-up menu.
-These floating toolbars include Axis Constraints, Layers, reactor, Extras, Render Shortcuts, Snaps, Animation Layers, and Brush Presets.
+These floating toolbars include Axis Constraints, InfoCenter, Layers, reactor, Extras, Render Shortcuts, Snaps, Animation Layers, and Brush Presets.